MVALEX13/Django_notes/README.md

 ### 1  - Configure a virtual environnement

-Personnaly I the same environnement for all of my Web project? it's located at the relative root "`../.`" from the project location.
+Personnaly I use the same environnement for all of my Web project? it's located at the relative root "`../.`" from the project location.

 To do so : <br />
 i) create a virtual environnement, I'll call it "Web_env" : <br /> `$ python3 -m venv Web_env`

 ii) active your virtual env <br />
-`$ source ../Web_env/bin/activate`
+`$ source Web_env/bin/activate`

 iii) install Django (if not installed yet) : <br />
 `$ pip install Django`